Easy Homemade Bread Bowls

 The two main kinds of yeast you will find at your store are Active Dry Yeast and Instant Yeast (sometimes called fast rising or rapid rising yeast).
 I always use Instant Yeast if I can find it!

-Jar of instant yeast
+A jar of instant rapid rise yeast

 If you are using Active Dry yeast you will need more of it!
 To use Active Dry yeast instead of Instant Yeast you would multiply the amount of yeast by 1.25.
 If the recipe calls for 1 teaspoon of instant yeast, you would use 1 1/4 teaspoons active dry yeast.
 If you are using Active Dry yeast, make sure to get more in there.
 Add a little more than double if you are confused and you will be ok!
 Better to have a bit more than not enough!